arfa-t/ML-Nanodegree/Capstone Project/README.md

 ### Model Deployment
-#### Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+#### Give an overview of the deployed model and instructions on how to query the

+nt with a sample input.

 The best model from hyperdrive run is first registered and then deployed locally.
 To deploy locally, the code is modified using LocalWebservice.deploy_configuration() to create a deployment configuration.
 Then we use Model.deploy() to deploy the ![service.](images/12.PNG)